rapidsai/dependency-file-generator/README.md

 ## Usage

 By default, when `reg` is run, it will look for a `conda/environments/envs.yaml` file relative to the directory from which it's invoked. `reg` will then generate the corresponding environment files based on the contents of the `envs.yaml` file.
-By default, the generated environment files will be output to the same directory as the `envs.yaml` file (i.e. `conda/environments` by default).
+By default, the generated environment files will be output to the same directory as the `envs.yaml` file (i.e. `conda/environments`).

 Here is an example of an `envs.yaml` file: